Jayon Brown: 2017 season

 On May 23, 2017, the Titans signed Brown to a four-year, $2.67 million contract that includes a signing bonus $271,553.

 During training camp, Brown competed for a role as a backup inside linebacker against Daren Bates and Nate Palmer.
 Head coach Mike Mularkey named Brown the primary backup inside linebacker to begin the regular season, behind starters Wesley Woodyard and Avery Williamson.

 Brown made his NFL debut in the Titans' season-opener against the Oakland Raiders and made four combined tackles during a 26–16 loss.
 In Week 9, he collected a season-high six combined tackles as the Titans defeated the Baltimore Ravens by a score of 23–20.
 In Week 12, Brown made two combined tackles and made his first career sack during a 20–16 road win at the Indianapolis Colts.
 Brown was credited with half a sack after he sacked Colts' quarterback Jacoby Brissett for a three-yard loss during the first quarter with teammate Derrick Morgan.
 In Week 15, Brown recorded five solo tackles and made the first solo sack of his career by sacking quarterback Jimmy Garoppolo during the fourth quarter during a 25–23 loss at the San Francisco 49ers.

 Brown finished his rookie year with 52 combined tackles (38 solo), four pass deflections, and 1.5 sacks in 16 games and no starts.
 Brown was used extensively in nickel packages as a rookie under defensive coordinator Dick LeBeau due to his athleticism and tackling ability.
 He finished the season with 487 defensive snaps (44.7%) while also appearing on special teams.

-The Titans finished second in the AFC South with a 9–7 record and earned a wildcard berth.
+The Titans finished second in the American Football Conference (AFC) South with a 9–7 record and earned a wildcard berth.
 On January 6, 2018, Brown appeared in his first NFL playoff game and recorded three combined tackles as the Titans defeated the Kansas City Chiefs 22–21 in the AFC Wildcard Game to end a 14-year playoff victory drought.
 The following week, he made one tackle and deflected a pass as the Titans lost 35–14 at the New England Patriots in the AFC Divisional Round.
 On January 15, 2018, the Titans fired Mularkey.